-A broad sampling of our recent graduates’ college placements include, but are not limited to, Northwestern University, NYU, CAP 21, Carnegie Mellon, the University of Minnesota/Guthrie, Emerson College, Millikin, Muhlenberg, Point Park, TCU, Boston Conservatory, and Ithaca.
+A broad sampling of our recent graduates’ college placements include, but are not limited to, Northwestern, NYU, CAP 21, Carnegie Mellon, the University of Minnesota/Guthrie, Emerson, Millikin, Muhlenberg, Point Park, TCU, Boston Conservatory, Bereklee School of Music, and Ithaca.

 Our students are taught by Chicago professionals, working out in the city on their own art as they impart wisdom to our students based both on their own professional training and experience.
 In addition to our permanent faculty, our rotating roster of guest-artists means that the music director or choreographer of our fall show is working with our students in between gigs at any of Chicago’s most reputable and innovative professional theaters.

 Performance is a key part of learning, and students have ample opportunity for it.
-The Musical Theatre Department produces four main stage shows per year: a large department production, a devised revue, a smaller department production, and a Shakespeare play.
-Our recent productions have included Nine, City of Angels, Spring Awakening, Into the Woods, Fiorello, Urinetown, The Pirates of Penzance, The Robber Bridegroom, Cabaret, The 25th Annual Putnam County Spelling Bee, Anything Goes, and Merrily We Roll Along.
-Our recent Shakespeare festival titles have been The Winter’s Tale, As You Like It, Romeo and Juliet, and Macbeth.
+The Musical Theatre Department produces three to four mainstage shows per year, including two musical productions and plays as a part of our collaborative Shakespeare Festival with the Theatre Department.
+Our recent musical theatre productions have included A Little Night Music, Nine, City of Angels, Spring Awakening, Into the Woods, Fiorello, Urinetown, The Pirates of Penzance, The Robber Bridegroom, The 25th Annual Putnam County Spelling Bee, Anything Goes, and Merrily We Roll Along.
+Our recent Shakespeare Festival titles have included The Merchant of Venice, Cymbeline, The Tempest, The Winter’s Tale, As You Like It, Romeo and Juliet, and Macbeth.

 The general goal of the private voice lesson is to oversee a student’s artistic progress by guiding that student in developing practice skills, a solid technique that supports a wide range of styles, and appropriate recital, competition, and audition repertoire.
 Students will study both classical and musical theatre repertoire—including the songs that they are assigned in Studio.